English (ENGL)

 Theory and practice of dramatic writing, in the context of examples, classic and contemporary.
 Recommended preparation: ENGL 203 or ENGL 213 or ENGL 214 or ENGL 303 or ENGL 304.
 Offered as ENGL 305, THTR 312 and THTR 412.

 ENGL 306.
-Intermediate Writing Workshop: Creative Non-Fiction.
+Introduction to Creative Non-Fiction.
 3 Units.

-A writing workshop that focuses on non-fiction.
+Introductory writing workshop that focuses on non-fiction.
 Students will study and write narrative journalism, the memoir, and the personal essay.
-Maximum 6 credits.
-Prereq: ENGL 203 or ENGL 213 or ENGL 214.

 ENGL 307.
 Feature/Magazine Writing.
 3 Units.

-Continues developing the concepts and practices of the introductory course, with emphasis on feature writing for magazines (print and online), story structure, fact-checking, reporting techniques and freelancing.
+This introductory course to feature and magazine writing emphasizes story structure, fact-checking, reporting techniques and freelancing.
 A student may not receive credit for both ENGL 307 and ENGL 307C.
 Offered as ENGL 307 and ENGL 307C.
-Prereq: ENGL 204 or instructor approval.
+Counts as a Local & Global Engagement course.

 ENGL 307C.
 Feature/Magazine Writing Capstone.
 3 Units.